-Review of Economic Assumptions
+Review of Economic Assumptions Other Than the Discount Rate

-Actuaries use certain economic assumptions to set a contribution schedule of employee and employer contributions designed to accumulate with interest to an amount sufficient to provide for all benefits expected to be paid to members and their beneficiaries.
-The economic assumptions used to determine liabilities and set contribution rates are price inflation, wage inflation, payroll growth and the discount rate assumption.
+To perform actuarial valuations, actuaries use certain economic assumptions to set required contributions.
+The economic assumptions used by ACTO to determine liabilities and set contribution rates are price inflation, wage inflation, payroll growth and the discount rate.

-The summary of the result of the review of economic assumptions is as follows:
+A summary of the result of the review of economic assumptions is as follows:

-- Price Inflation Assumption: Currently, the Board has approved an annual price inflation assumption of 2.50%.
+- Price Inflation Assumption: Currently, the board has approved an annual price inflation assumption of 2.50%.
 Since the 2012 study, price inflation has consistently been under 2% per year.
 Going forward, market indicators today point to an expectation that future price inflation may be in the range of 2% to 2.50% per year.
-We recommend that the inflation assumption be decreased from 2.50% to 2.25% per year.
+We recommend that the inflation assumption be decreased from 2.50% to 2.30% per year.
 This would place the assumption closer to the levels expected in the financial markets and predicted by economic models. - Wage Inflation Assumption: Currently, the real wage inflation assumption is 0.25%.
 Historical data shows that national increases in total compensation have generally outpaced price inflation by between 0.50% to 1%.
 Even though this difference may be somewhat smaller in the public sector, we recommend increasing our assumed real wage inflation assumption to 0.5%.
-This results in a total wage inflation of 2.75%. - Payroll Growth Assumption: The payroll growth assumption is used as the payment escalation rate when amortizing unfunded liability (of open plans) established before June 30, 2019 in accordance with the current Board policy.
+This results in a total wage inflation of 2.80%. - Payroll Growth Assumption: The payroll growth assumption is used as the payment escalation rate when amortizing unfunded liability (of open plans) established before June 30, 2019 in accordance with the current board policy.
 The current assumption is that the aggregated payroll of open plans will grow at a rate of 2.75% per year.
-Since we believe payroll will grow in the future at a rate roughly equal to wage inflation, we recommend keeping this assumption at 2.75%. - Discount Rate Assumption: The primary economic assumption is the discount rate assumption.
+Since we believe payroll will grow in the future at a rate roughly equal to wage inflation, we recommend setting this assumption to 2.80%. - Discount Rate Assumption: The primary economic assumption is the discount rate assumption.
 This is the sum of assumed price inflation and the expected long-term real rate of return.
-The current discount rate assumption is 7%.
+The discount rate assumption used for the most recent actuarial valuations of CalPERS plans (as of June 30, 2020) was 7.0%.
+Since that valuation date, the PERF earned an investment return of 21.3% for the year ending June 30, 2021.
+This return resulted in a reduction to the discount rate from 7.0% to 6.8% as required by the CalPERS Funding Risk Mitigation Policy.
 As part of the Asset Liability Management process, the board will consider various candidate investment portfolios presented by the CalPERS team.
 The board is expected to select the new portfolio during the November board meeting.
 This decision will then determine the discount rate.